bull-markets/puppet-mattermost/README.md

 Should the module ensure Mattermost's data directory exists and has the correct permissions?
 This parameter only applies if [`override_options['FileSettings']['Directory']`](#override_optionsfilesettingsdirectory) is set.
+Ignored if installing from a package.
 Defaults to `true`.

 ##### `depend_service`

 The local service (i.e. database service) that Mattermost server needs to start when it is installed on the same server as the database backend.
-Defaults to `''` (empty string).
+Ignored if installing from a package.Defaults to `''` (empty string).

 ##### `install_service`

 Should the module install a daemon for Mattermost server appropriate to your operating system?
+Ignored if installing from a package.
 Defaults to `true`.

 ##### `manage_service`

 Should the module manage the installed Mattermost server daemon (`ensure => 'running'` and `enable => true`)?
 Defaults to `true`.

+##### `service_name`

+The service name.
+Defaults to `mattermost`.

 ##### `service_template`

 `ERB` (Embedded RuBy) template to use for the service definition file.
+Ignored if installing from a package.
 Defaults to a bundled template suitable for the server's operating system.

 ##### `service_path`

 The target path for the service definition file.
+Ignored if installing from a package.
 Defaults to the standard path for the server's operating system.

 ##### `service_provider`

 The Puppet service provider to use for service management.
 Defaults to an appropriate value for the server's operating system.

 ### Public defined types